robenkleene/software-references/macos/macos.md

 - Triggering "Open With" from the keyboard with `⇧⌘/`, then search for the app to open the file with.
 - To change "Open With" for many document types at once, use `⌃⌘i` to open several documents at once.
 - Emoji keyboard shortcut is `⌃⌘␣`
-- To fix sidecar "The device timed out", turn off and on Bluetooth on the Mac.

 ## Dock